sagemathinc/cocalc-doc/source/rich-text.rst

     :alt: markdown commands are displayed when not using rich text editing

 With rich text editing, you see the final result right away.

+Note that you can also set title and subtitle font size by selecting the text and using "H" (headings) in font options, as shown below.

 #####################################
 Where Rich Text Editing is Available